stark1tty/awesome-PhD/README.md

 - [NOODL](https://www.noodl.net/): Open source low code app for building web and cell phone apps.
 - [UIVERSE](https://uiverse.io/): Open-Source UI elements for any project.
 - [WOWCHEMY WEBSITE](https://twitter.com/dsquintana/status/1310715433654382599?s=20): If you want to create your own website, but have no clue where to start, check out [Daniel Quintana](https://twitter.com/dsquintana)'s extremely easy tutorial!
 Also, look at [my website](https://helenahartmann.com/) for an example.

-#### Social Networking
-- [ACADEMICS ON MASTODON](https://github.com/nathanlesage/academics-on-mastodon): A list of various resources for the [Fediverse](https://fedi.tips/what-is-mastodon-what-is-the-fediverse/), notably lists consisting of academics by discipline on Mastodon and general guidance for academic use.
-Not to be missed is the [MASTODON MEDIA LIST](https://docs.google.com/document/u/0/d/1TTtXbf0yDXHKXwR9jpZ4kU79mmiZT5KIM7U4tBr83hY/mobilebasic) which contains a directory of various organisations and publications, including academic journals on Mastodon.
-- [COMMENTARY ON THE ENSHITTIFICATION OF ACADEMIC SOCIAL MEDIA](https://thesiswhisperer.com/2023/07/10/academicenshittification/): So, what should individual academics and universities, especially units like mine tasked with supporting researchers, *do* about social media in light of current events?
-- [MANDER.XYZ](https://mander.xyz/): A Lemmy instance dedicated to nature and science.
-- [TRUESCIPHI](https://truesciphi.org/): Various comprehensive science, philosophy, and mathematics lists covering podcasts, Mastodon, and Twitter.
-- [TWITTER FOR SCIENTISTS](https://t4scientists.com/): A handy guide on how to start off on Twitter if you're a scientist.

 ### Writing